 - VTCT Level 3 Diploma in Designing Antenatal and Postnatal Pilates Programmes.

-When I’m not teaching, I volunteer at Hughenden Valley Village Shop, and love to practice drawing, calligraphy and hand-lettering, as well as going for walks and pub lunches in the beautiful Chiltern countryside.
+When I’m not teaching, I make chalkboard signs for local businesses and volunteer at Hughenden Valley Village Shop.
+In my spare time I love to practice drawing, calligraphy and hand-lettering, as well as going for walks and pub lunches in the beautiful Chilterns countryside.